Grant-Shaw/Coding-Challenge-BuyAndSellShares/README.md

-# ComputerShare-Coding-Challenge
+# Coding-Challenge

 This simple program reads a CSV file containing stock prices and calculates the best time to buy and sell for maximum profit.
-Completed for Computershare Coding Challenge.

 ![](https://i.gyazo.com/f244b7e8c4a882c23bc5d0e3248a283a.png)